ad2476/HAB/README.md

 ## Purpose

 A payload will be delivered to and recovered from approximately 27’000m altitude.
-The purpose of this project is to take atmospheric gas measurements, record data on the payload in free-fall, and gain an understanding of high-altitude winds through calculations of the balloon’s trajectory over land.
+The purpose of this project is to take atmospheric gas measurements, record data on the payload in free-fall, and gain an understanding of high-altitude winds through post-flight calculations of the balloon’s trajectory over land.

 ## Flight Computer

 The flight control system (FCS) consists of:

-* Arduino Pro 5V as flight computer
+* Arduino Pro 3.3V as flight computer
 * OpenLog + 8GB µSD card for data logging

 On-board sensing of systems status will be added (i.e. ensuring all systems are functioning during flight, monitoring of battery levels).